emredagli/physics-constants-explorer/README.md

 * Osman Özgür
 * Ali Onur Geven

-And to my parents Muazzez Dagli & Sadi Dagli who are retired math teacher!
-And to my beloved wife Ayşen and my dear children Ozan & Doruk!
+And of course to my beloved wife Ayşen and my dear children Ozan & Doruk!

+I would like to thank again all the team who developed the pint library from here 👏!

+Emre Dagli